 Susan Vann Moss was elected to the positions of President and Chief Executive Officer in January of 2018 with Jud Vann continuing as Chairman of P & C Bank.
 Since 2006 Susan served as Executive Vice President and Chief Financial Officer of P & C Bank before following in her father's, grandfather's and great-grandfather's footsteps by becoming President.
 Susan Vann Moss continues the long tradition of stable leadership, community involvement and growth that have been a hallmark of P & C Bank.

 Although P&C Bank has evolved with the advancement of technology, it has remained as it was begun—strong, stable and progressive.
 The integrity of the P&C Bank has been a hallmark since its beginning and is the cornerstone for its future.
 Its trustworthiness and soundness has been extended now to digital delivery, bringing with it a new millennium of growth, prosperity, and service to its customers.

 Over the past 100 years, the Planters & Citizens Bank has not just been building a financial institution; we have been building a community.
-P&C Bank, since its inception, has been a vital part of Camilla and Mitchell County and now has added the City of Forsyth and Mitchell County to its community.
+P&C Bank, since its inception, has been a vital part of Camilla and Mitchell County and now has added the City of Forsyth and Monroe County to its community.
 It has been in the business of making Camilla and Mitchell County a better place for its citizens to live and work and looks forward to doing the same for Forsyth and Monroe County.
 It has been that way for 100 years.
 It's going to stay that way.